Allama Iqbal Open University (AIOU) To Motive People Promoting Kitchen Gardening - UrduPoint

 Allama Iqbal Open University (AIOU) To Motive People Promoting Kitchen Gardening

-Allama Iqbal Open University (AIOU) has decided to motivate the people to promote house-hold gardening, in line with the government's policy of Green Pakistan'.In this connection, it has launched a short-course of Organic Kitchen Gardening to teach some basics of house-hold practices of this particular field to aspiring applicants
+Allama Iqbal Open University (AIOU) has decided to motivate the people to promote house-hold gardening, in line with the government's policy of Green Pakistan'

 Islamabad (UrduPoint / Pakistan Point News / Online - 03rd February, 2020) Allama Iqbal Open University (AIOU) has decided to motivate the people to promote house-hold gardening, in line with the government's policy of Green Pakistan'.In this connection, it has launched a short-course of Organic Kitchen Gardening to teach some basics of house-hold practices of this particular field to aspiring applicants.